GoogleBeEvil/MHS35-lcd-64bit-rpi/README.md

 A quick guide on how to install a MHS 3.5 inch LCD on a Raspberry Pi running 64bit OS (namely Raspbian).

-This is cloned and cobbled together from https://github.com/tux1c/wavesharelcd-64bit-rpi (who deserves all the credit) and is tested on a RPi 4 with a fresh install of Raspbian 64 bit beta from here https://www.raspberrypi.org/forums/viewtopic.php?t=275370
+This is cloned and cobbled together from https://github.com/tux1c/wavesharelcd-64bit-rpi (who deserves all the credit) and https://github.com/alexstacey/MHS35-lcd-64bit-rpiis(who fixes the typo errors).

+tested on a raspberry 4B 8GB with a fresh install of Raspbian 64 bit lite from here https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-05-28/

 this LCD may have diffrent names ，waveshare is "3.5inch RPi LCD (C)" :
 `https://www.waveshare.net/wiki/3.5inch_RPi_LCD_(C)`

-goodtft is "mh35",some other call it "lcd35；
+goodtft is "mh35",some other call it "lcd35"；

-actually 3.5 inch LCD contains at least 3 types：LCD A /LCD B/LCD C.
+actually 3.5 inch LCD series contains at least 3 types：LCD A /LCD B/LCD C. https://www.waveshare.net/wiki/3.5inch_RPi_LCD_(C)

-Below is LCD (C) by waveshare which also called mhs 3.5 by goodftf，and the exactly description is on http://www.lcdwiki.com/MHS-3.5inch_RPi_Display
+Below is LCD (C) called by waveshare which also called mhs 3.5 by goodftf，and the exactly description is on http://www.lcdwiki.com/MHS-3.5inch_RPi_Display

 | Name                                   | Description                          |